 The Migration Office’s procedure for searching asylum seekers’ data devices in its current form is subject to severe constitutional criticism.
 The Migration Office already engages in intrusive invasion of the rights of thousands of people in the absence of any concrete individualized suspicion.
 In reality, the individuals affected lack any means to prevent the use of these measures and to ensure the protection of their private and sensitive personal data.
 The Migration Office’s actions are thus highly disproportionate to the intended goal, given the fact that there are very few cases in which the Migration Office finds any evidence of a false identity through the use of these invasive measures.
 As a result, it is quite evident that the Migration Office’s blatantly violate the personal rights of a particularly vulnerable group of people through its actions.

-The GFF therefore wishes to have the courts review the search and analysis of asylum seekers’ mobile phones.
-The computer scientist and data protection expert Anna Biselli is currently preparing a pre-litigation study on the Migration Office’s procedure.
+GFF therefore has the courts review the search and analysis of asylum seekers’ mobile phones.
+Together with computer scientist and data protection expert Anna Biselli, we prepared a pre-litigation study on the Migration Office’s procedure.
 We thank the Digital Freedom Fund for their support in this research.

 - The website of Anna Biselli with further information on mobile phone reading by the Migration Office can be found here.